A time splitting method for the three-dimensional linear Pauli equation: Acknowledgments

 \section{Acknowledgments}

-We acknowledge support of the Austrian Science Fund (FWF) via the grants FWF DK W1245 and SFB F65, support from the Vienna Science and Technology Fund (WWTF) project MA16-066 "SEQUEX" and the Univ.
-Wien research platform MMM ("Mathematics-Magnetism-Materials").
+We acknowledge support of the Austrian Science Fund (FWF) via the grants FWF DK W1245 and SFB F65, support from the Vienna Science and Technology Fund (WWTF) project MA16-066 "SEQUEX".